lenekng/lenekng/README.md

 # About me

-- 🔭 I’m currently working on me myselfe and I
+- 🔭 I’m currently working on me myself and I